"" ""

 Droopy eyelid or ptosis treatments generally don’t require downtime, except for laser resurfacing.
 These options target the skin around your eyes to tighten and smoothen the treatment area, fill the saggy skin on your eyelids, or stimulate your body’s healing process.

-Botulinum toxin, more popularly known as Botox injections, is one of the most popular non-invasive droopy eyelid treatments.
+Botulinum toxin, more popularly known as anti-wrinkle treatment injections, is one of the most popular non-invasive droopy eyelid treatments.
 It targets the wrinkles and sagging skin in the treatment area, effectively reducing the appearance of ptosis or droopy eyelids.

 These products are injected to correct droopy eyelids or ptosis caused by ageing, which severely weakens the muscles in the eye region.
 It results in a more youthful look, eliminating unwanted folds and fine lines around the eyes.